aravindk2604/aravindk2604.github.io/photography.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.ak }})

 <p align="justify">I'm an amateur photographer and I use Canon 550D.
-I like to click wildlife, natural landscapes and candid.
-I do enjoy birding and been learning about them for a while but at snail's pace.
-Check out the gallery below for a few pictures that I clicked. </p>
+I click wildlife, natural landscapes and candid too.
+I enjoy birding and been learning about them for a while but at snail's pace.
+Check out the gallery below for a few favorites of mine. </p>

 <html>